-Summarising Sierra Wireless’ latest whitepaper, “The Last 4G Technology Jump Before 5G”, we take a look at what is LTE-Advanced Pro, and what it will mean for the Internet of Things.
+Summarising Sierra Wireless’ whitepaper, “The Last 4G Technology Jump Before 5G”, we take a look at what is LTE-Advanced Pro, and what it will mean for cellular networking.

 What is LTE-Advanced Pro?

 LTE-Advanced Pro (LTE-A Pro) is a version of the LTE standard, and is also known as “4.5G”.
 Delivering significant data speed increases, plus improved network efficiency and capacity, it is a step-up again from LTE-Advanced.
 Sierra Wireless describes LTE-A Pro as a “data superhighway”, achieving speeds of up to 1.2 Gbps by combining carrier aggregation, use of unlicenced bands, a 4×4 MiMo antenna scheme, and an increased 256 QAM modulation scheme.

 The below diagram from the Sierra whitepaper shows this: